 Later in the morning, I went to do my volunteering.
 Among the small group of women, there were more heartaches: Nowhere to live, separation from children, feelings of shame and worthlessness.
 We prayed together while there, but I still carried them on my heart, praying for them throughout the day.

 Then that evening I had another meeting with a group of women from church.
-In the comfort of this small close-knit group, women confided about the problems they were facing so we could bear each other’s burdens and carry them to God in prayer.
+In the comfort of this small close-knit group, women confided about the problems they were facing so that we could pray together.

 Give Me Your Eyes